There was some serious crunching this weekend.

-This salad plus my obsession for beets.
+This salad plus my obsession for beets and figs.

 At my work, we keep fancy shmancy olive oils and vinegars because we ladies love us some fresh crisp salads for lunch.
 We currently have a bottle of strawberry balsamic vinegar, which has made me a better employee and is responsible for me enjoying food more at work than at home as of late.
 It’s that good.
 I actually long for it.
 Can I go to work now?
 I’d like some strawberry balsamic vinegar.

 Weeeell, as awesome of a worker bee I am, glued to a bottle of vinegar, the smart thing to do is make it yourself at home.
 DIY fruity balsamic, represent!
 Yooooou hate me today.